-You need academic training and credentials, starting with a bachelor's degree—in anything—and for the truly dedicated, a master's degree in library science.
-If you can't get enough of book learnin,’ you can spend a lot more years getting your doctorate, but that's if you want to spend your life teaching and making the lives of your graduate students miserable.
+You need academic training and credentials, starting with a bachelor's degree—in anything—and, for the truly dedicated, a master's degree in library science.
+If you can't get enough of book learnin', you can spend many more years getting your doctorate, but that's only necessary if you want to spend your life teaching and making the lives of your graduate students miserable.

-There are the specialists, though.
-Law librarians, elementary and secondary schools librarians.
-And their ilk.
-There's more school in the offing: law school for the law types, teaching credential school for the teacher types.
-You get the picture.
+There are the specialists, though, who require a bit more schoolin'.
+Law librarians, elementary and secondary school librarians, and their ilk all require specialized degrees.
+There's law school for the law types, teaching credential school for the teacher types...you get the picture.

-Getting trained, o future librarians, is no walk in the park, but for the truly dedicated, it's all worth it.
-You will become an impresario in the world of information.
+Some states also make librarians get certified, meaning more studying and even more tests.
+Getting trained is no walk in the park, but for the truly dedicated, it's all worth it.
+You'll become an impresario in the world of information (source).